Denys Kostyshyn

-Denys Ruslanovych Kostyshyn (Денис Русланович Костишин; born 31 August 1997) is a Ukrainian professional footballer who plays as an attacking midfielder for Kosovan club Drita.
+Denys Ruslanovych Kostyshyn (Денис Русланович Костишин; born 31 August 1997) is a Ukrainian professional footballer who plays as an attacking midfielder for USL League One club Athletic Club Boise.

 Career

 A product of the Dynamo Kyiv academy, Kostyshyn joined Dnipro in August 2014.

 He made his professional debut for Dnipro on 30 April 2017, in a Ukrainian Premier League match against FC Volyn Lutsk.

 On 5 December 2022, it was announced that Kostyshyn would join USL Championship side El Paso Locomotive for their 2023 season.
 Kostyshyn was awarded the Fan's Offensive Player of the Year Award, was named to the league Team of the Week three times, and won the league's Goal of the Week once.
 On 1 November 2023, it was announced that he would be departing El Paso ahead of the 2024 season.

+In 2025, sign for FC Drita and was on contract there for the rest of the season and in 2026 he signed for Athletic Club Boise in USL League One ahead of their inaugural season.

 Personal life

 Kostyshyn is a son of Ukrainian retired footballer Ruslan Kostyshyn.
 His younger brother, Danylo, is also a footballer.

 Kostyshyn is in a relationship with Ukrainian actress Yelyzaveta Vasylenko.